 David M. SchembriŽivotopis

-Life within the Qrendi confines has been recorded as far back as the early or later Pleistocene times (circa 2.588 million to 11.700 years ago) and where dwarf elephants, hippopotami, bears, stags, foxes and giant dormouse fossilised bones had been excavated from the “bones caves” in 1858, from the nearby hard coralline limestone quarries.
+Life within the Qrendi confines has been recorded as far back as the early or later Pleistocene times (circa 2.588 million to 11.700 years ago) as testified by fossilised bones of dwarf elephants, hippopotami, bears, stags, foxes and giant dormouse, excavated from the “bones caves” in 1858, from the nearby hard coralline limestone quarries.

 Neolithic Temples at Hagar Qim and the Mnajdra, the Blue Grotto sea caves and grottos, the Wied iz-Zurrieq coastal harbour, the Octagonal Tower, the Grandmaster De Redin and Lascaris Coastal Towers, The Qrendi Parish Church, The Madonna tal-Hniena Sanctuary, wayside chapels, palaces attributed to the Knights of Malta, and the Gnien tal-Kmand gardens are all worthy attractions located in Qrendi.

-The confirmation of Qrendi as an independent Parish on the 19th February 1618, is celebrated on the first Sunday following the 19th.
+The confirmation of Qrendi as an independent Parish on 19 February 1618, is celebrated on the first Sunday following the 19th.

-The celebration of the village feasts of Santa Maria on the 15th August, Our Lady of Lourdes on the first Sunday in July.
+The celebration of the village feasts of Santa Maria is on 15 August, Our Lady of Lourdes - on the first Sunday in July.
 Also celebrated is the the Potato and Agrarian Festival on the last Sunday in May.

 The religious feasts of the ascension into heaven of the Blessed Virgin known locally as Santa Marija, and the feasts celebrating the visitation of our Lady of Lourdes are definitely not to the missed.